Nicemanss/ledger-doc/README.md

 * A web browser such as [Google Chrome](https://www.google.com/chrome/)

-# INSTALLING THE HPB APP ON YOUR LEDGER DEVICE USING LEDGER LIVE
+# INSTALLING THE HPB APP ON YOUR LEDGER DEVICE
 1. Open Ledger Live, and go to the **Manager** section
 ![alt text](https://github.com/Nicemanss/ledger-doc/blob/master/images/LedgerLive.png "Ledger Live Manager")